SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSUserAgent/CreateDefaultUserFromUserTypeAndPersonId.md

 ﻿---
 uid: crmscript_ref_NSUserAgent_CreateDefaultUserFromUserTypeAndPersonId
-title: User CreateDefaultUserFromUserTypeAndPersonId(Integer userType, Integer personId)
+title: NSUser CreateDefaultUserFromUserTypeAndPersonId(Integer userType, Integer personId)
 intellisense: NSUserAgent.CreateDefaultUserFromUserTypeAndPersonId
 keywords: NSUserAgent, CreateDefaultUserFromUserTypeAndPersonId
 so.topic: reference
 ---

-Create default User providing the associate type and person id.
+Create default NSUser providing the associate type and person id.
 System and Anonymous users can be created without an exsisting person and permits person id to be 0.

 **Parameters:**
  - **userType** Type of associate for the user